Glasgow, Paisley and Johnstone Canal: Canal versus railway

 In 1827, a second bill passed Parliament and gained royal assent on 14 June as the Glasgow, Paisley and Ardrossan Canal and Railway Act 1827 (7 & 8 Geo.
 4. c. lxxxvii).
 This act allowed for the financing and construction of a railway from the Johnstone canal basin to Ardrossan.
 This railway was to have been 22 mi and 3 furlongs long.
 Parliament dictated that due to the failure to complete the canal past Johnstone, that work on the railway should be started at the Ardrossan harbour end.
 The line did not progress past Kilwinning before running out of funds.
 The railway, owned and operated by the canal company, was built to the Scotch gauge of 4 ft 6 in.
 It used pairs of horses to pull carriages of up to 22 people each.
 The fares were initially 1 penny per mile but in 1837, due to the application of a government duty, the fare was raised to 8 pence per 6 mi.
 In the three years preceding September 1839, the railway transported an average of 30,000 people each year.
 Apart from passengers, the main freight was coal from Eglinton's mines.

 The dredging of the River Clyde and other navigation improvements, allowing ships to sail directly to the centre of Glasgow, meant Eglinton's dream that, "Ardrossan would be to Glasgow what Liverpool is to Manchester." would not be fulfilled.

 A second railway line was opened, in 1840, by the Glasgow, Paisley, Kilmarnock and Ayr Railway Company (GPK&A), in direct competition with the canal.
 This new railway linked with the Ardrossan Railway near Kilwinning and later purchased the Ardrossan Railway, the railway company's debts and the harbours.
-The canal continued to compete with the railways for many decades, but in 1869, was purchased by the Glasgow and South Western Railway Company (the successor to GPK&A).
+The canal continued to compete with the railways for many decades, but by the Glasgow and South Western Railway (Paisley Canal, &c.)
+Act 1869 (32 & 33 Vict. c. xlviii) it was purchased by the Glasgow and South Western Railway Company (the successor to GPK&A).
 In 1881, the Glasgow and South Western Railway Act 1881 (44 & 45 Vict. c. cxlix) closed the canal.
 Much of the route was used to construct the Paisley Canal railway line.